 APPROVED INMATE PROPERTY

-Inmates may possess the following items of personal and/or county property: authorized medication, one plastic property container, one mattress, one blanket, one sheet, one bath towel, one washcloth, one inmate uniform, one mesh laundry bag, three pairs of underwear, two sports bras (females), three white t-shirts or two white t-shirts and one white thermal top, 3 pair of white socks, $60.00 worth of canteen that is to be completely stored in the tote, one bible, two paperback books, two magazines, two newspapers, one pair of tennis shoes with no shoe strings, one pair of shower shoes.
+Inmates may possess the following items of personal and/or county property: authorized medication, one plastic property container, one mattress, one blanket, one sheet, one bath towel, one washcloth, one inmate uniform, one mesh laundry bag, three pairs of underwear, two sports bras (females), three white t-shirts or two white t-shirts and one white thermal top, 3 pair of white socks, one bible, two paperback books, two magazines, two newspapers, one pair of shower shoes.